acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 - `[_box, false, false] call ace_arsenal_fnc_initBox`

 Passing an empty array or `false` will still add an interaction but no additional virtual items will be added.
-Please note that at least one virtual item need to be added otherwise ACE Arsenal will not open.
+Please note that at least one virtual item needs to be added otherwise ACE Arsenal will not open.

 if you wish to open a full ACE Arsenal on yourself or open ACE Arsenal via a custom action you can use `ace_arsenal_fnc_openBox`.